openaustralia/buildstep/README.md

 5. Carry out the steps above "After updating this repository"
 6. Replace the certificates in the main [morph.io repository](https://github.com/openaustralia/morph) by copying all 5 from `~/.mitmproxy` to that repository.
 Push your changes to GitHub and deploy morph.io
 7. Re-enable the mitmproxy on the server by running `iptables-morph-add`

+Annoyingly we can't just use a certificate that expires a long time in the future (say 10 years).
+See https://github.com/mitmproxy/mitmproxy/issues/815